WordPress/gutenberg/packages/style-engine/CONTRIBUTING.md

 [PHP unit tests](https://github.com/WordPress/gutenberg/tree/HEAD/phpunit/style-engine) on the other hand are located in the `phpunit` directory.

 In order to test the latest version of the Style Engine and avoid conflicts with existing Core equivalents, all PHP unit tests call the `gutenberg_` functions and `_Gutenberg` classes.

-Therefore, the PHP files should be parsed and copied to the build folder before running tests.
+Therefore, Style Engine PHP source files should be parsed and copied to the build folder before running tests.
 During development, this will happen as part of the `npm run dev` script.
 You can also trigger a build by executing `npm run build`.

 To start the PHP unit tests, run: